Boy who got new heart inspires tribe to boost organ donation

 Fewer than 1% of the 100,000 people nationwide waiting for organ transplants are Native Americans, who make up nearly 3% of the U.S. population.

-The figures are higher in some states, including New Mexico where 1 in 5 people on the waiting list are Native American.
-In South Dakota, North Dakota and Minnesota, nearly 5% of patients awaiting an organ donation are Native American.
+The figures are higher in some states, including New Mexico where 1 in 5 people on the waiting list is Native American.
+In South Dakota, North Dakota, and Minnesota, nearly 5% of patients awaiting an organ donation are Native American.

 Greyson had surgery at 5 months to correct a heart defect, and then he needed an external device to pump blood through his small body.
 A heart transplant allowed him to leave the hospital after a year and return to the Turtle Mountain reservation, headquartered in Belcourt, North Dakota.